sergiotocalini/mavapa/docs/user-guide/orgs/openldap.md

 $ kubectl port-forward service/openldap 3389:ldap-port -n openldap
 ```

+!!! warning
-> In case we don't have ldap-tools installed in our local computer we can deploy a container with these tools ready to use for this operation.
+    In case we don't have ldap-tools installed in our local computer we can deploy a container with these tools ready to use for this operation.

 ## Population